-- All LHD Staff will be contacted for this drill and are encouraged to respond.
-However, all LHD Admins are required to respond to at a minimum of one (1) of the four (4) drills conducted in the BP. - A drill will take place once in each quarter of the BP.
-Report in KGMS the Quarter completed and the date you responded to the drill. - The subject line of the KS-HAN Message will read as Quarter # Response Drill ##-##-20##. - Note that the KS-HAN Drill can be sent to the registered user via work e-mail, cell phone text messaging, or mobile app.
-As a registered user at the LHD the platform for which the Drill is sent may be different for each user and will only be sent to the individual user via one (1) platform per quarterly performed drill Deliverables.
+- A drill will take place once in each quarter of the budget period.
+Report in KGMS the date LHD Staff responded to the drill each quarter. - The subject line of the KS-HAN Message will read as Quarter # Response Drill ##-##-20##. - Note that the KS-HN Drill can be sent to the registered user via work e-mail, cell phone text messaging, or mobile app.
+As a registered user at the LHD the platform for which the Drill is sent may be different for each user.

 Enter in KGMS the quarter completed and the date responded to the KS-HAN Drill.

-LHD Administrator will ensure 24/7 epidemiological contact information is kept current and sent to the KDHE Bureau of Epidemiology & Public Health Informatics through KDHE's Contact Management Community System (KCOMS) (available at https://kansasct.force.com/cms/s/) at least quarterly.
+LHD Administrator/Director or their representative will ensure 24/7 epidemiological contact information is kept current and sent to the KDHE Bureau of Epidemiology & Public Health Informatics through KDHE's Contact Management Community System (KCOMS) (available at https://kansasct.force.com/cms/s/) quarterly.
+This supports the public health system by having access to personnel trained to manage and monitor routine jurisdictional surveillance and epidemiological investigation systems and support surge requirements in response to threats.